Chatbot: History, Technology, Evolution, and Applications

 The growth in chatbot technology has been a matter of discussion and debate for a long time.
 With the advent of artificial intelligence and natural language processing, there has been a huge increase in chatbot technology.
 As chatbots become more advanced, they are also becoming more personalized.
 Chatbots can now remember things about users, such as their preferences and history, which allows them to provide a more personalized experience.
 Based on its technology and application, the chabtot is classified into three types.

-1. Rule-based chatbots
+1. Rule-based Chatbots

 2. Simple Chatbots

-3. AI chatbots
+3. AI Chatbots

 4. Smart Chatbots